Forget the message, respect the attitude

 Setting Up Continuous Integration

 I’ve spent a large chunk of this week investigating what the best way to set up continuous integration builds is for our product.
 Being a cross platform application we need a continuous integration set up that builds on four different OSs constantly (Windows, Mac OS X, Solaris and Linux).
 Ideally of course it would do so on all variants of those OSs and at some point that might be possible using vmware of some kind.
+For now though, just building and running the automated tests on some version of the OSs we support is a huge improvement.
+Fortunately, our build process already uses ant and requires just a single target be achieved.

 The Kleptones – From Detroit To J.A.